Jovel960/My-mini-project---Local-server-in-JS/README.md

 Welcome to my mini project based on JS

-I created to local servers where each server have another content, after that i created some unit testing with jest to verify that the server is working properly.
+I created two local servers where each server have another content, after that i created some unit testing with jest to verify that the server is working properly.

 Please before you running this project make sure you have installed on your computer :